w-korani/Hawk/README.md

 Alleles in the PanMap are encoded using integers and the actual allele sequences are stored in a corresponding FASTA file.

-To convert other input formats to our PanMap format and to generate the corresponding FASTA file, we recommend using our [KhufuEnv](https://github.com/w-korani/KhufuEnv) tools, `vcf2panmap` or `hapmap2panmap` and `panmapGetFasta`.
+To convert other input formats to our PanMap format and to generate the corresponding FASTA file, we recommend using our [KhufuEnv](https://github.com/w-korani/KhufuEnv) tools, `vcf2panmap` or `hapmap2panmap`.

 **Khufu PanMap Example**
 ![F2 large](https://github.com/user-attachments/assets/aa84fc5a-816d-43fa-937a-2bb500dc90a8)